IN-DEPTH ANALYSIS

 If you are looking to make a home down payment, or need advice on investing in a college fund or a retirement plan, Betterment's algorithms will find the best option based on your risk tolerance and long-term goals.

-Those who review Betterment will see it offers several features specifically for retirement planning.
+Betterment offers several features specifically for retirement planning.
 Its prime features in this category are automatic rollovers and tax-loss harvesting, to help you save money on taxes, as well as guidance on what to do when you retire.

-As our Betterment robo-advisor review will show, the company has a variety of portfolios to choose from, including socially responsible investing (SRI), dividend growth, and high-yield tax-loss harvesting.
+The company has a variety of portfolios to choose from, including socially responsible investing (SRI), Climate Impact, Social Impact, Broad Impact, Core, Value Tilt, Innovative Technology, and Crypto ETF portfolios.

 It allows you to check your account balance and portfolio performance, make deposits, change your settings, and manage your investments on the go.
-You can also use the app to find financial advice and learn more about Betterment’s key assets.
+You can also use the app to find financial advice and learn more about the company's key assets.

 The checking plan comes with no fee and doesn't have any minimum balance requirements.
-It includes unlimited ATM withdrawals, a Mastercard debit card, cashback rewards, and the ability to pay bills online.
+It includes a Visa debit card, ATM fee reimbursement worldwide, and no overdraft or account fees.

 And if you are looking to open an investment account, you can choose between digital and premium investing.
-With the former, you can get Betterment's investment advice for as low as 0.25% per year with no minimum balance.
+With the former, you can get investment advice for $5/month or 0.25% per year, depending on your balance and recurring deposits, with no minimum balance required to open an account.
 The plan's name comes from the fact you would receive their advice online.

 This plan includes: